Digital Transformation

 Thus, the two groups don’t share a common «domain language» and never fully understand what the other side is up to.
 A case of «the blind leading the blind».

 A big issue of progressive feature negotiation is the fact that only the requirements are documented but not the resulting solution.
 Eventually, the only reliable «documentation» is the software code.
-Software code is not helpful for domain experts and, in fact, for most stakeholders.
+Software code is gibberish to domain experts and, in fact, to most stakeholders; they cannot read and validate it.

 Not documenting the solution in a form that can be understood by everybody means there is no «big picture».
 This precludes studying, challenging and improving solutions before they are actually built.
-With the effect of many unnecessary conceptual defects that must be fixed in the aftermath at great cost.
+With the effect of many unnecessary conceptual defects that must be fixed in the aftermath, often at great cost.

 Advocates of agile methodology like Scrum argue that an elephant must be eaten small bytes, and that errors need to be made in order to learn and improve.
 Their assumption for this methodology is that all organisations and subject areas are chaotic.
 And their rationale is that mastering the complexity of chaotic environments up front is impossible.